DragonRuby/dragonruby-game-toolkit-contrib/docs/api/inputs.md

 ## `locale`

-Returns the ISO 639-1 two-letter langauge code based on OS preferences.
+Returns the ISO 639-1 two-letter language code based on OS preferences.
 Refer to the following link for locale strings: <https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes>).

 Defaults to "en" if locale can't be retrieved (`args.inputs.locale_raw` will be nil in this case).